MarcusLimJunYi/Monash-Guns-Dataset/README.md

 # Monash Guns Dataset
 Our journal paper, "Deep multi-level feature pyramids: Application for non-canonical firearm detection in video surveillance" has been accepted by EAAI and can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S0952197620303456).

-The full dataset and model will be released here upon completion of review.

 ## Conference paper
 A brief summary of our dataset and model was recently presented at the 2019 Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA-ASC).